ShenCiao/CialloVulkan/README.md

 | Robustness to ill cases | One ill case would be pretty common (unevenly distributed vertices) and it would hit hard on rendering performance.
 Need help from editor to avoid it. | Better than Equidistant Dot.
 Pretty few ill cases I've found and they rarely happen in practice. |
 | Limitations on vertices | Total amount of vertices input are limited be *maximum local workgroup size* (1024) in compute shader.
 Total amount of dots generated are limited by buffer size set by developers. | No limits on regular usage.                                  |

 Their computes about geometry are pretty straight forward except for airbrush generated from articulated line.
 It needs calculus to clarify the whole idea about solving "the joint problem".
-I've made a draft to explain the brush in Jan.
+I've made [a draft to explain the brush](.\articles\ContinuousAirbrushStrokeRendering.pdf) in Jan.
 2022 but it's definitely too messy to read.
 I'll try to clean it up someday.
-Unless you are ultra interested in rendering an airbrush stroke on a bezier curve (which takes [8 steps in illustrator](https://www.techwalla.com/articles/how-to-airbrush-in-illustrator)), I do not recommend to read it.
+Unless you are ultra interested in rendering an airbrush stroke on a bezier curve (which takes [8 steps in illustrator](https://www.techwalla.com/articles/how-to-airbrush-in-illustrator)), I do not recommend to read it carefully.

 ### Line binding for editing and animating